Time Trappers

 Extra Shot

-Here’s a useful definition of art.
-How does (re)defining art this way change the way you think about your own contributions?
-What is your art?
+Does (re)defining art change how you think about your own contributions?

-Entrepreneurs, intrapreneurs, side hustlers, students, and community builders willing to ship, fuel positive change with their art.
-Unfortunately, the ego often fears external evaluation.
-This fear is compounded when a lack of success may occur, which is always possible.
-As apprehension calcifies over time, it becomes tough to resit the temptation of hiding our thoughts, emotions, and activities within the safety of solitude.
+Unfortunately, the ego fears external evaluation.
+This fear is compounded when progress feels slow, which is part of the dance.
+As apprehension calcifies over time, it’s hard to resist the temptation of hiding our thoughts, emotions, and activities within the safety of solitude.

-Creating art to enjoy by yourself can build skills and provides internal layers of sentimental value, but to go beyond the status quo, push past the fear of feedback.
+Creating art to enjoy by yourself can build real skills and provide internal layers of sentimental value, but to go beyond the status quo, push past the fear of feedback.
+No need to waste time shouting just to make noise, but know that we need you to ship the art.

-The world is loud, so avoid wasting time shouting just to make noise, but know that we need you to ship your art.
 This encouragement is not an excuse to rush into bad ideas, ship something that hasn’t received proper attention, or not deliver on a promise.
-It is however, a friendly reminder that pursuing perfection can devolve into an enemy of progress.
+It is, however, a friendly reminder that pursuing perfection can devolve into an enemy of progress.

-We’ve all heard inspiration like that before, but listen to those you admire.
+We’ve all heard inspiration like that before but listen to those you admire.
 Perfection is rarely required when all you need is enough success to continue creating art.
 Let such liberation fuel confidence.
 Translate expanding confidence into fresh curiosity.
 Augment this curiosity with creative action.
-Rinse and repeat.
+Rinse and be isochronal in your creative practice.

 As belief in oneself grows, one interesting hesitation is disguised by good intention.
 We tell ourselves it’s not wise to be too self-serving.
 This is virtuous, but sometimes endless humility makes silence feel safe.
 As we protect ourselves by staying quiet, a self-limiting restraint develops.
-For example, many people find writing into journal to be therapeutic, but are quick to dismiss the idea of sharing these beautifully raw writings with others.
-Of course it’s good to internalize some things, but as you learn more about yourself through writing, know your art can make an expanded impact when it ships.
+For example, many find a journal to be therapeutic but are quick to dismiss sharing these beautifully raw writings with others.
+It’s good to internalize thought, but as you learn more about yourself through writing, even if it’s only for those you love, know your art can only connect when it ships.

 Ready to ship your art?
-Think about your own super powers and the people you care about.
-How might connecting these two things provide value?
-Experiment with small actions and as this develops into a practice, expand the connected nature of your creativity.
+Double-click on your superpowers and the people you care about.
+Pouring a hint of discipline over what you’re best at and who you seek to serve will provide genuine value over time.
+Experiment with small actions, and as this develops into a practice, expand the connected nature of your creativity.
 As your art connects with those who care, find a cadence that allows you to be consistent.
-Seth Godin suggests that we all ship something daily, but one size does not fit all and the right tempo depends on the art you’re planning to ship.
-To find your own signal, consider your personal bandwidth and the audience you seek to serve.
-Talk with others and experiment, then tweak your timing to find the right rhythm.
+A daily blog?
+A weekly podcast?
+The monthly newsletter?
+An annual event?
+One size does not fit all, and the right tempo depends on the art you’re planning to ship.
+To find a signal, consider your personal bandwidth and the target audience.
+Talk with others and take action, then tweak timing to find the right rhythm.

-If you’re shipping art, I’d love to hear what makes it remarkable and how you stay consistent.
-If you’re looking for new ways to make a ruckus, the Roasted Reflections library and my curated Resources page will help spark fresh movement.
+If you’re shipping art, I’d love to hear what makes it stand out and how you remain consistent.

 Content Creation: Photography